lxriscute0501/SUSTech_CS109_Project_Klotski-Puzzle/README_en.md

     - [x] Load game (at game-start frame)
     - [x] Timed auto-save (1 min)
     - [x] Auto-save when exiting
-    - [ ] Save file error handling
+    - [x] Save file error handling
+    - [ ] [advance] Detect and maintain the legitimacy of the save data

 - **Advanced features**
-    - [ ] UI beautification (buttons, blocks, backgrounds)
+    - [x] UI beautification (buttons, blocks, backgrounds)
     - [x] Multi-Level design
     - [ ] AI algorithm to solve automatically
     - [x] Animation effects
     - [x] Sound effects and background music
     - [x] Time attack mode
-    - [ ] Props and obstacles
+    - [x] Props and obstacles
     - [ ] Online spectating

 ## Q & A

 - *Q: After a guest enters the game, the username will be displayed as `Guest`.
 Will this cause any conflict with users whose usernames are also `Guest`?*
 - ✅ No. If the user is also named `Guest`, their information will be stored in the `User` section, where the `isGuest` value is `false`, and their username and password will also be stored in `user.config`.
 Therefore, the game will be able to recognize the user, and all functions such as saving and loading the game can operate normally.

+- *Q: When choosing levels, what if all the map resources have been destroyed?*
+- ✅ If the map we choose do not have the size of $4*5$, we will load the default map, and users can play the game normally.

 - 💡 In the `saveGame` method, the saved path is `data/username/data.txt`, and its format is:
 ```